patricknasralla/react-snowpack-template/README.md

+# Starter Template!

-My template for front-end React applications using Typescript.
+My (highly opinionated) template for front-end React applications using Typescript.
+Just fork and start developing without (as much of) the setup headache!

 **Commands:**